Elementary New Teacher Induction

 Mentoring Collaboratives

-• School Mentors - Experienced teachers chosen by school administrators to support a new team member as they acculturate to the building, faculty, and teaching profession.
-Grade Level Mentors are offered mentoring training and suggested ways to support their mentees.
+• Site Mentors - Experienced teachers chosen by school administrators to support a new team member as they acculturate to the building, faculty, and teaching profession.
+Site Mentors are offered mentoring training and suggested ways to support their mentees.

-• Mentor Teacher Leaders - Current, master teachers trained in mentoring who host a monthly Support Group session for year one teachers.
-Sessions are grade level-focused and include collaborative reflection and sharing of best instructional practices.
-Mentor Teacher Leaders model blended instructional approaches and are often observed by mentees during the year.
+• Mentor Teacher Leaders - Master teachers trained in mentoring who host 5 Support Group sessions for year one teachers.
+Sessions are grade or SpEd level-focused and include collaborative reflection and sharing of best instructional practices.
+Mentor Teacher Leaders provide a unique and inviting community of practice with activities and discussions that are relevant to a teacher's first year.

-• District Mentors - Master teachers trained in mentoring who visit year one teachers monthly and engage in reflective conversations, co-teaching, instructional modeling, and guided observations.
-District Mentors guide new teachers in developing instructional competencies by focusing on specific Evaluate Davis Standards and Indicators each term.
+• District Mentors - Master teachers trained in mentoring who visit year one teachers bi-monthly and engage in reflective conversations, co-planning, co-teaching, instructional modeling, and guided observations.
+District Mentors help new teachers develop confidence and consistency in classroom management, best instructional practices, professional communication, and planning.

 Administrative Support

-• Informal Observational Feedback - Principals and administrative interns visit new teachers often to informally observe and offer supportive feedback on instructional practice and professionalism.
+• Informal Observational Feedback - Principals and administrative interns visit new teachers often to informally observe and offer supportive feedback on instructional practice, classroom management, and professionalism.

-• Formal Observational Feedback - Principals and administrative interns make four unannounced visits during the year to conduct 20-minute formal observations.
+• Formal Observational Feedback - Principals and administrative interns visit new teachers' classrooms for 20-minute formal observations three times yearly.
 After each observation, teachers receive detailed feedback on specific instructional competencies using the Evaluate Davis Standards and Indicators.